minoblog/minoblog.github.io/_posts/2018-10-10-Podcast-English-Total.md

 Ep85.
 That place isn't as good as used to be.

 Ep86.
-Don't push yourself to hard, Take it easy.
+Don't push yourself too hard, Take it easy.